SoftSec-KAIST/Reassessor/artifact/README.md

 [Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is a tool for finding errors in the implementations of existing reassemblers.
-This artifact includes the source code of Reassessor, the dataset used in our paper, and several scripts for reproducing the results in the paper.
+This artifact includes the source code of Reassessor, the dataset used in our paper, and several scripts for reproducing the results in the paper "Reassembly is Hard: A Reflection on Challenges and Strategies" which will appear in USENIX Security 2023.
 As a preprocessing step, one needs to run three existing reassemblers on our dataset, including Ramblr, RetroWrite, and Ddisasm.
 We provide a dockerized environment to run them.
 The preprocessing step produces a re-assemblable assembly file for each binary, and Reassessor uses those files to find reassembly errors.
 The next section details each step to reproduce the results in our paper.

 > **Note**
 > The artifact requires at least 2.5TB disk to retrieve all results.
 Also, the